SunnyDayDev/fusion-tdd-plugin/README.md

 It currently works **only with Kotlin projects**.

 ### How to use
-The easiest way to try is to pull the project and run `./gradlew runIde`.
+The easiest way to try is to pull the project and run `./gradlew runIde` in the project's root directory.
+You can also run `./gradlew buildPlugin` and install the resulting plugin into an existing version of IntelliJ,`Settings -> Pluggins -> Install Plugin from disk...`, specifying the path to the created plugin `build/distributions/FusionTDDPlugin-*.zip`.

 But firstly, you need to get a token from the [HuggingFace](https://huggingface.co/settings/tokens).